Cnicht and Allt Fawr from Gelli Iago.

 Check out our Best Mountain Weather Forecast?

 Cnicht and Allt Fawr from Gelli Iago.
-Route Map and GPX Download
+Ordnance Survey Map and GPX File Download

 Most photos you see of Cnicht tend to be taken from the south.
 The classic pyramidal profile it displays to some angles is unmistakeable.
 However, this side is less well known.
 It has no proper path and you will need to use navigational skills to find your way to the main Cnicht path.